Fincer/dxvk-wine-autobuilder/README.md

 ## GPU drivers

-You should install the latest Nvidia/AMDGPU drivers on your Linux distribution.
+For DXVK, it is strongly recommended that you install the latest Nvidia/AMDGPU drivers on your Linux distribution.
 For that purpose, Arch Linux/Manjaro users can use Arch/AUR package database.
-Debian/Ubuntu/Mint users should use provided `debian_install_nvidia.sh` script file (run `bash debian_install_nvidia.sh`).
+Debian/Ubuntu/Mint users should use provided scripts files

+### GPU drivers on Debian/Ubuntu/Mint

+**Nvidia users**

+Use `debian_install_nvidia.sh` by running `bash debian_install_nvidia.sh`

+**AMD users**

+Not a solution provided yet.

-Note that the latest GPU drivers are usually NOT available on official Debian/Ubuntu/Mint package repositories, thus helper script `debian_install_nvidia.sh` is provided in this repository.
-This helper script uses native methods to install the required GPU driver packages.
+**NOTE:** The latest GPU drivers are usually NOT available on official Debian/Ubuntu/Mint package repositories, thus these helper scripts are provided.

-But why to bother, anyway?
-Because DXVK requires bleeding-edge GPU drivers in order to work correctly.
+**NOTE:** Nvidia & AMD driver installer shell script can be run individually, as well.
+It is not bundled to the rest of the scripts in this repository, so feel free to grab them for other purposes, as well.

 ---------------------------

 ### NOTES

+The following section contains important notes about the script usage.

-**NOTE: Do not pause a virtual machine**.
+**Do not pause a virtual machine**.
 It is not recommended to run this script in a virtualized environment (Oracle VirtualBox, for instance) if you plan to `Pause` the virtual machine during script runtime.
 This causes an internal sudo validate loop to get nuts.
 In normal environments and in normal runtime cases, this doesn't happen.
-Validate loop is required to keep sudo permissions alive for the script since the execution time exceeds default system-wide sudo timeout limit.
+Validate loop is required to keep sudo permissions alive for the script since the execution time exceeds default system-wide sudo timeout limit (which is a normal case).

 ---------------------------

-### Test-run validation
+### Script validation test

-This is validation test done for the script.
-This test is to ensure it works as expected.
-It is mandatory due to rapid development of the packages it handles.
+Validation test done for the script to ensure it works as expected.
+Occasional test-runs are mandatory due to rapid development of the packages (Wine/DXVK) it handles.

-**Latest test-run:** 11th November, 2018
+**Latest test-run:** 13th November, 2018

 **Linux Distributions:**

 - Success: Arch Linux, Linux Mint 19

-- Failure: Debian 9 (Wine), Ubuntu 18.04 (DXVK)
+- Partial failure: Debian 9 (DXVK), Ubuntu 18.04 (DXVK)

 #### Failure reasons:

 Debian:

-  - conflicting amd64/i386 Wine build time dependency packages, must find workaround for this

-  - no winetricks package
+- DXVK uninstallable: no winetricks package available

 Ubuntu 18.04:

-- during DXVK compilation, the following error appears:
+- DXVK uninstallable: during compilation, the following error appears:

 ```
 ...